0xcert/docs/api/guides/get-credits.md

 # Get credits

 0xcert strives to increase adoption of blockchain technologies, which is in large part held back by its poor user experience.
-Payments of blockchain services are usually done with cryptocurrency, which can be a frustrating experienc on its own.
-To circumvent this, we have vastly simplified the purchasing process and made 0xcert services much more user firendly from the begining.
+Payments of blockchain services are usually done with cryptocurrency, which can be a frustrating experience on its own.
+To circumvent this, we have vastly simplified the purchasing process and made 0xcert services much more user friendly from the beginning.

 Actions performed with the 0xcertAPI are denominated in Credits, exact pricing can be viewed on the [price list](https://dashboard.0xcert.org/costs/).
 There are two ways of getting Credits: (1) purchasing them with a credit card, or (2) using ZXC utility tokens purchased on external exchanges.
 There is also a third component that smoothens out the whole user experience, so called dapp tokens, which are known as Credits on all 0xcert services.